-Advanced Career Institute is a private postsecondary institution accredited by the Commission of the Council on Occupational Education (COE) and is approved to operate by the State of Nevada Department of Motor Vehicles Occupational & Business Licensing Office.
-An institution must renew its accreditation / approval and is subject to continuing review.
+Advanced Career Institute is a private postsecondary institution accredited by the Commission of the Council on Occupational Education (COE) and is approved to operate by the California Bureau for Private Postsecondary Education.
+Approval to operate in California means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.

+An institution must renew its accreditation/ approval and is subject to continuing review.